beangoben/rdkit_colab/README.md

-# rdkit_colab
+# rdkit on colab
-Example repo for running custom software (rdkit) on a colab with private github repo.
+Template repo for running custom software (rdkit) on a colab.
+Supports private repos.